MartinaValkova/LibraryApplication/README.md

 - Important Note: Don't forget to refresh the site after updating or deleting a book to ensure the changes are reflected in real-time.

 By following these steps, the app was successfully deployed to Digital Ocean's infrastructure, allowing it to be accessed and utilized via the provided link.

+(Please note that the link will be accessible only till the 12 of July 2024)

 https://library-catalog-x4bq3.ondigitalocean.app/